Dr KARL SHUKER

 Engraving of kinkajou

-In addition to the Virginia opossum, I have also considered those uniformly brown-furred, Neotropical raccoon cousins known respectively as the kinkajou Potos flavus and the olingos (a quintet of Bassaricyon species).
+In addition to the Virginia opossum, I have also considered those uniformly brown-furred, Neotropical raccoon cousins known respectively as the kinkajou Potos flavus and the olingos (a quartet of Bassaricyon species, including the recently-discovered olinguito B. neblina).
 Again, as shown here, superficially these are somewhat similar to Meyer’s beast, but none of them is native to North America.

 Olingo (Fiona Reid – Field Guide to Mammals of Central America)